kalfeher/CDS-EPP-Mapping/draft-feher-cds-epp-mapping.md

 ### Accept from Inception
 TODO

-## Draft-thomassen-dnsop-dnssec-bootstrapping
+### Draft-thomassen-dnsop-dnssec-bootstrapping

-This draft supports the "bootstrap" method where a DNS operator, to whom the Registrant's domain is delegated, is able to publish the CDS/CDNSKEY records in the Registrant's domain (which will then become DNSSEC signed), and to also publish this initial CDS/CDNSKEY in a special zone operated bo the DNS operator, specifically for the purpose of establishing this initial trust.
+[//]: # (Depending on the progress of the bootstrap draft we might reduce this text to a short summary) This draft supports the "bootstrap" method where a DNS operator, to whom the Registrant's domain is delegated, is able to publish the CDS/CDNSKEY records in the Registrant's domain (which will then become DNSSEC signed), and to also publish this initial CDS/CDNSKEY in a special zone operated by the DNS operator, specifically for the purpose of establishing this initial trust.

 ### Bootstrap Details